SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 2. **Cross-Pair Arbitrage**

-   - Condition: A "jump" where one swap's output doesn't match the next swap's input.
+   - Condition: A break in the continuity of assets swap, where one swap's output doesn't match the next swap's input.

    ```
    Swap 1: WETH → USDC